DallanQ/cartographers/Manual.md

 - The chosen shape cannot overlap filled spaces or the edges of the map.
 (Mountain spaces and wasteland spaces are filled spaces.)
 - The chosen shape does not have to be drawn adjacent to any shapes previously drawn on the map.

-> An illustration showing the setup of the game.
+> image showing the setup of the game.
 The top part of the image illustrates a 3x3 grid surrounding a mountain space in the center.
 The mountain is marked with a red "X," indicating it is an impassable space.
 The six surrounding spaces are filled and marked with green checkmarks, showing that the mountain is fully surrounded, fulfilling the requirement to earn a coin for completing the mountain objective.
 The bottom part of the image features a "Forgotten Forest" explore card.
 This card displays a forest terrain type and a specific shape that players must draw on their map.
 The highlighted shape is a Tetris-like configuration made up of four connected squares.
 Below the card, the same shape is illustrated on a player's map sheet, where each square is filled with the forest terrain symbol.
 The black circle magnifies the Tetris shape from the card, helping players visualize and replicate it on their map during the Draw Phase.

 - The chosen shape may be drawn so that it overlaps a ruins space on the map.
 - The chosen shape can be rotated and/or flipped as needed before it is drawn on the map.
 - After drawing the chosen shape, a player fills the shape with the chosen terrain type.
 - If a player cannot legally draw any of the available shapes, they must instead draw a 1x1 square anywhere on their map and fill it with any terrain type (excluding mountains).

-> A central tile with a mountain symbol and a coin is surrounded by four tiles.
+> image of a central tile with a mountain symbol and a coin is surrounded by four tiles.
 The top-left and top-right tiles feature wave-like symbols, while the bottom-left and bottom-right tiles each contain an upward arrow symbol.
 The red border highlights these surrounding tiles, possibly indicating an important interaction or a region of influence in the game context.

 - Each mountain space has four adjacent spaces.
 If a player surrounds a mountain space by filling all four adjacent spaces, they fill in the next coin symbol on their coin track.
 - Some shapes come with a coin.
 If a player chooses a shape with a coin, they fill in the next coin symbol on their coin track.

 > An image displaying the coin track used to record players' earned coins in Cartographers.
 The track is a horizontal bar marked with a series of coin symbols, representing the progression of earned coins.
 A red circle highlights the third coin symbol on the track, indicating that the player has earned two coins so far.
 The left side of the track features a crossed square marker, which is used to visually track the total number of coins earned.

-## Terrain Types (Page 7)
+#### Terrain Types (Page 7)

 - **Forest**: Depicted by a collection of three green trees.
 - **Village**: Shown as a red house icon.